getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'group': "group_example", // String | The name of the group to remove from the project role.
   'user': "user_example" // String | The user account ID of the user to remove from the project role.
 };
-apiInstance.cloudidRestApi3ProjectProjectIdOrKeyRoleIdDelete(cloudid, id, projectIdOrKey, opts, (error, data, response) => {
+apiInstance.projectProjectIdOrKeyRoleIdDelete(cloudid, id, projectIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {